Assignment Workflow

 Bubble Sheet Assignments

-Gradescope’s bubble sheet assignments allow you to create a multiple-choice answer key for the automatic grading of your students’ submissions as they are uploaded.
-Want a multiple-choice assignment…
+Check out our PDFs to view this guide in Spanish or Portuguese.
+Gradescope’s bubble sheet assignments allow you to create a multiple-choice answer key for the automatic grading of your students’ subm…

 Online Assignments (Beta)